omkarmoghe/LogDog/README.md

 # Android-Log-Plus
-A class to extend the functionality of the android.util.Log class for printing messages and other objects to the LogCat.
+A class to extend the functionality of the android.util.Log class for printing messages, numbers, and other objects to the LogCat.

 Feel free to submit pull requests!